schnitzer-lab/EXTRACT-public/README.md

 ### I believe there are more cells in the movie than EXTRACT finds.
 Why is this the case?

 EXTRACT uses a set of thresholds decreasing the time that the user needs to spend on cell checking.
-If for a particular movie, the false-negative count is high, one can decrease the value of `cellfind_min_snr`.
+If for a particular movie, the false-negative count is high, one can decrease the value of `cellfind_min_snr` and/or `T_min_SNR`.
+It may also be the case that `cellfind_max_steps` is set too low.

 ### EXTRACT is finding too many false-positives, what can I do to decrease it?

-Following the logic of the previous question, if for a particular movie, the false-positive count is high, one can increase the value of `cellfind_min_snr`.
+Following the logic of the previous question, if for a particular movie, the false-positive count is high, one can increase the value of `cellfind_min_snr` and/or `T_min_SNR`.
+This is rarely the case for EXTRACT, as many thresholding metrics ensures high precision values for typical movies.

 ### Using the raw option gives some negative spikes, what is that and how can I prevent it?